My Everything (Ariana Grande album): Singles

 "Bang Bang" by Jessie J, Ariana Grande, and Nicki Minaj, was first sent to hot adult contemporary radios on July 28, 2014, through Republic Records, the label that houses all three artists, being released as a digital download on July 29, 2014, through Lava and Republic, serving as a joint single.
 It serves as the lead single from Jessie J's album Sweet Talker, and the third single from My Everything.
 The song debuted at number six, and peaked at number three on the Hot 100, while debuting atop the UK Singles Chart.
-As of November 2017, "Bang Bang" was certified sextuple platinum by the RIAA, and has sold 3.5 million copies in the US since its release.
+As of November 2017, "Bang Bang" has sold 3.5 million copies in the US since its release.
+It was certified diamond by the RIAA in 2024, becoming the first all-female collaboration to achieve the threshold.
+The music video for "Bang Bang" has over 2 billion views on YouTube, as of July 2024.

 The fourth single, "Love Me Harder", which features Canadian PBR&B artist The Weeknd, was released to rhythmic crossover radio on September 30, 2014.
 It debuted at number 79, and later peaked at number seven on the Hot 100, making Grande the artist with the most top-ten singles in 2014.
 It also became The Weeknd's first top ten entry in the United States.
-As of April 2018, the song had sold 1.3 million copies in the United States and has been certified triple platinum by the Recording Industry Association of America (RIAA).
+As of April 2018, the song had sold 1.3 million copies; it was certified five-times platinum by the RIAA in 2024.
+Its music video has over 827 million views as of September 2024.

 "One Last Time" was released to rhythmic crossover and contemporary hit radio stations on February 10, 2015, as the fifth and final single.
 It debuted at number 80 on the Hot 100 and peaked at number 13, becoming the only single from the album to not reach the top ten.
-As of June 2020, "One Last Time" has sold 918,000 digital units in the US, and is certified Platinum by the RIAA.
+As of June 2020, "One Last Time" has sold 918,000 digital units in the US; it was certified quadruple platinum by the RIAA in 2024.